Robaina/Pynteny/README.md

 # TODO:
 1. Use Path from pathlib instead of str
 2. Enable search of TigrFAM by gene name? need gene/TigrFAM dictionary
+3. Organize code into a package / CLI
+4. Use python logger instead of print statements